 Aside from the boundary conditions, the model is also influenced by bottom friction and eddy viscosity.
-Physically, bottom friction varies by bottom material and vegetation type and density and is best described by a map of Manning's roughness coefficient over the entire model domain.
+Physically, bottom friction varies by bottom material and vegetation type and density and is best described for the model by a map of Manning's roughness coefficient over the entire model domain.
 As is often the case, detailed information regarding bottom material is not available for the entire model domain.
 Standard practice is to then specify Manning's roughness relative to water depth resulting in a loose correlation with vegetation density.
-Eddy viscosity, or lateral mixing, also varies over the entire domain but is also dependent upon numerical element size and predicted current velocity in the model.
+Eddy viscosity, or lateral mixing, also varies over the entire domain but is also dependent upon numerical model element size and predicted current velocities within the model.
 Eddy viscosity is, therefore, specified based on a function calculated at each element for each time step.
-The final set of eddy viscosity and Manning's roughness values which provided the best fit between measured and simulated water elevations and flow velocities at measurement stations within the estuarial system were implemented.
+The final implemented set of eddy viscosity and Manning's roughness values provided the best fit between measured and simulated water elevations and flow velocities at measurement stations within the estuarial system.

-NOS predicted tides and currents were used to check the model calibration at the locations shown in Figures 5-3 and 5-4.
-Figures 5-5 and 5-6 show results for selected calibration locations, for water surface elevations and current velocities, respectively.
+NOS predicted tides and currents were used to check the model calibration at the locations shown in Figures 5-3 and 5-4 for water surface elevations and current velocities as shown in graphs in Figures 5-5 and 5-6, respectively.